drhsqlite/pikchr/doc/userman.md

   *  `fill` *color*

-The "`thickness`", "`thick`", "`thin`", and "`invisible`" attributes control the stroke-width of the lines that construct an object.
-The default stroke-width for all objects is determined by the "`thickness`" variable which defaults to "`0.015in`".
-The "`thick`" and "`thin`" attributes increase or decrease the stroke-width by a fixed percentages.
-This attributes can be repeated to make the stroke-width ever thicker or thinner.
-The "`invisble`" attribute simply sets the stroke-width to 0.
+The "`thickness`", "`thick`", "`thin`", and "`invisible`" attributes control the stroke width of the lines that construct an object.
+The default stroke width for all objects is determined by the "`thickness`" variable, which defaults to "`0.015in`".
+The "`thick`" and "`thin`" attributes increase or decrease the stroke width by fixed percentages.
+These attributes can be repeated to make the stroke width ever thicker or thinner, up to the limit of the object’s dimensions where the stroke fills the entire object.
+The "`invisble`" attribute simply sets the stroke width to 0.

 ~~~~ pikchr toggle indent
    boxwid = 0